Paul Manafort: New York State indictment

 On March 13, 2019, the same day on which he was sentenced in the Washington case, Manafort was indicted by the Manhattan District Attorney on 16 charges related to mortgage fraud.
 District Attorney Cyrus Vance Jr. said the charges stemmed from an investigation launched in March 2017.
-Unlike his previous convictions, these were levied by the State of New York, and therefore a presidential pardon cannot override or affect the sentence in the event of conviction.
-NBC News reported in August 2017 that a state investigator was exploring jurisdiction to charge potential defendants in the Mueller probe with state crimes, and that such charges could provide an end run around any presidential pardons.
+Unlike his previous convictions, these were levied by the State of New York, and therefore, a presidential pardon cannot override or affect the sentence in the event of conviction.
+In August 2017, NBC News reported that a state investigator was assessing the legal basis for prosecuting potential defendants in the Mueller probe with state crimes, given that pressing such charges could legally provide an end run around any presidential pardons.

 On December 18, 2019, Justice Maxwell Wiley of the New York Supreme Court, Criminal Term, New York County, dismissed the charges against Manafort.
 On August 20, 2020, the New York County District Attorney's Office appealed the dismissal to the New York Supreme Court, Appellate Division.
 In October 2020, a panel of the Appellate Division unanimously upheld the dismissal.

-After Manafort was pardoned in December 2020 for his federal crimes, the Manhattan District Attorney's Office said it would continue to pursue state charges.
+Despite Manafort being pardoned in December 2020 for his federal crimes, the Manhattan District Attorney's Office announced it would nevertheless continue to pursue state charges.
 However, on February 4, 2021, the New York Court of Appeals declined to hear the Manhattan District Attorney's appeal.